oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

     ![Wait for the Sales Dashboard to load.](./images/oac-sales-dashboard.png " ")

 10. Note the 2 tabs at the bottom of the dashboard.
 The dashboard opens by default in the **Join Diagram** tab.
 Click the **SALES\_DASHBOARD** to make updates to how the columns are displayed in the Analytics Cloud Workbook.

     ![Click the SALES_DASHBOARD tab to see the editable dashboard.](./images/oac-update-dataset.png " ")

 11. On the right side of the dashboard, note the list of recommended columns to enrich the data.
 We will keep it very simple and make two updates.
-First, scroll right to the **DAY\_ID** columun.
+First, scroll right to the **DAY\_ID** column.
 Double click the card's DAY_ID and rename **DAY\_ID** to **DAY**.

     ![Rename the DAY_ID column](./images/oac-rename-day.png " ")